Kid-Friendly Things To Do Outer Banks NC

 North Carolina Aquarium on Roanoke Island

-Located three miles north of Manteo, the NC Aquarium on Roanoke Island which offers visitors a world of wonder and is a family favorite for all ages.
+Located three miles north of downtown Manteo, the NC Aquarium on Roanoke Island offers visitors a world of wonder and is a family favorite for all ages.
 The waters of the Outer Banks are waiting to be discovered.

 Outer Banks Center for Wildlife Education

-Located in Corolla next to the Currituck Lighthouse and Whalehead Club, the Outer Banks Center for Wildlife Education focuses on the natural beauty of the North Carolina's coast.
+Located in Corolla next to the Currituck Lighthouse and Whalehead Club, the Outer Banks Center for Wildlife Education focuses on the natural beauty of North Carolina's coast.
 Life by Water’s Rhythms is the theme of this educational facility dedicated to exploring coastal North Carolina’s wildlife, natural history, and heritage.

 Cape Hatteras National Seashore Junior Ranger Program

 Geared for ages 5-13, the Junior Ranger Program at Cape Hatteras National Seashore is a highlight for the young and adventurous ones among you.
-The Junior Ranger Program is a fun way to learn more about the park and how you can help protect it - just like the park rangers!
+The Junior Ranger Program is fun to learn more about the park and how you can help protect it - just like the park rangers!

 Junior Ranger booklets are available in the Visitor Center.